socketteer/clooi/README.md

     - `[INDEX]`: index of the child message to navigate to. (default: 0)
 - `!alt [INDEX]`: Navigate to an alternate message.
     - `[INDEX]`: index of the alternate (sibling) message to navigate to.
 If not provided, shows a prompt to select an alternate message.
-- `!up`: Navigate to the parent message
+- `!w`: Navigate to the parent message
-- `!down`: Navigate to the first child message
+- `!s`: Navigate to the first child message
-- `!right`: Navigate to the next sibling message
+- `!d`: Navigate to the next sibling message
-- `!left`: Navigate to the previous sibling message
+- `!a`: Navigate to the previous sibling message
 - `!copy [TYPE]`: Copy data to clipboard.
     - `[TYPE]`: type of data to copy.
 If not provided, shows a prompt to select the type of data to copy.
 - `!print [TYPE]`: Print data to console.